 - Headline: Create a paragraph/headings with Headline Block using advanced typography.

 - Buttons: Create Beautiful Buttons with Buttons block.

-Container block is the backbone of Generateblocks where you can organize your content in row and column.
+Container block is the backbone of Generateblocks where you can organize your content in rows and columns.

 I have personally used the combination of Container, Grid, Headline, and Buttons to create a hero section.
 In the Container block, you can adjust padding, margin, colors, container width, etc.

 It is best to build the site with a container block along with a grid block since it helps to make your design more beautiful.
-You can use the inbuilt components like Typography, Spacing, Colors, Gradient, Background to fully control the Container block.
+You can use the inbuilt components like Typography, Spacing, Colors, Gradients, and Background to fully control the Container block.